wp-plugins/kento-post-view-counter/readme.txt

 3. Admin - Recent Viewed by City and Recent Viewed Post by City with time.
 4. Settings page.
 5. Top 10 City And Country List.
-6. Top 10 Referer site list.
+6. Top 10 Referrer site list.